geosolutions-it/pyfulcrum/web/README.md

     service nginx restart
     ```

+Application deployed in this way can be updated in following way:

+1. Go to repository directory and update code base:

+    ```
+    cd repo/pyfulcrum
+    git pull
+    ```

+1. Run migrations if needed:

+    ```
+    cd repo/pyfulcrum/lib
+    ../../venv/bin/alembic -c local-db.ini upgrade head
+    ```

+1. Update web application `main.py` file to enforce reload of uwsgi, so it will use new code:

+    ```
+    touch repo/pyfulcrum/web/src/pyfulcrum/web/main.py
+    ```

 ### Configuration

 PyFulcrum webapp blueprints require configuration data, which provides database url, path to storage/storage base url and Fulcrum API key.
 Due to a fact that components are implemented as blueprints, they expect configuration will be provided by application that incorporates them as blueprints.
 In any case, each blueprint requires specific keys to be present in `current_app.config` mapping.